 Our common stock is currently traded on The Nasdaq Capital Market under the symbol "CLRB."
-On , 2025, the closing price of our common stock was \$ per share.
+On June 30, 2025, the closing price of our common stock was \$7.11 per share.
 We do not intend to apply for listing of the Common Warrants or Pre-Funded Warrants on any securities exchange or other trading system.

-The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriters.
-Among the factors that will be considered in determining the public offering price:
+The public offering price of the securities offered by this prospectus was determined by negotiation between us and the underwriter.
+Among the factors that we considered in determining the public offering price:

-- our history and our prospects;
+- · our history and our prospects;

-- the industry in which we operate;
+- · the industry in which we operate;

 - · our past and present operating results;

-- · the previous experience of our executive officers; and - the general condition of the securities markets at the time of this offering.
+- · the previous experience of our executive officers; and

+- the general condition of the securities markets at the time of this offering.